Martin-Bohring/Microservices/slides/index.md

 - So *SOAP* (Simple Object Access Protocol) was invented and used *POST* for commands and queries

 ***

 - id : history2000Outcome

 #### The 2000's outcome ####

-- But that was not sufficient and not *enterprice ready*
+- But that was not sufficient and not *enterprise ready*

   - So a description language (*WSDL*) was invented
   - A way to relate calls to each other was invented (*WS-Addressing*)
   - A way to deliver events was needed (*WS-Eventing*)
   - Service address hardcoding was a pain, so service discovery was created (*WS-Discovery*)
   - The support of those standards was marginal to good depending on the programming ecosystem

 **Result:** Distributed developer hell (XML edition)

 ***

 - id : history2010Approach

 #### The 2010's approach ####